roguewatt/via-framework/README.md

 - where a training or evaluation dataset must end.

 Cutoff does not replace Reference Time.
-- **Reference Time** governs the information state of an individual sample or inference.
+- **Reference Time** governs the information state of an individual sample.
 - **Cutoff** governs the overall data boundary of the run.

 ---